-An easy, fool-proof recipe for traditional challah bread passed down from my Grandmother, Ema Ljuba.
+An easy fool-proof challah recipe for your Jewish Sabbath–passed down to share from my Bubbe, Ema Ljuba.

 Ema Ljuba was in town for no more than 48 hours over 2 months ago and my 3 year old son Asher has been asking for her almost every single day since.
 She has that sort of lasting impact on children, and adults!
 Effervescent, charismatic, joyful and always smiling from ear to ear, Ema Ljuba is the most magical grand mother in the world.

 After weeks and weeks of having to tell Asher that Ema Ljuba wasn’t here, I was finally able to say “Ema Ljuba’s kids are here!” when two of her seven children paid us a visit from Berkeley, California.
 Aunt Sabrina (on the far left next to my mom and Aunt Patsy), aka “Sabi D”, was more than able to fill in some of the void Ema Ljuba had left behind.